silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 5 - Extended Kalman Filter/README.md

 **Q**  is the Process Covariance Matrix.
 It is a covariance matrix associated with the noise in states.

 **F** is the Transition Matrix (the one that deals with time steps and constant velocities)

+**u** is the motion noise.
+Motion noise & process noise refer to the same case: uncertainty in the object's position when predicting location.
+The model assumes velocity is constant between Δt intervals, but in reality we know that an object's velocity can change due to acceleration.
+The model includes this uncertainty via the process noise.

+As an example, a pedestrian randomly changes her velocity (accelerating) between time steps, the overall mean though is zero.
+This is process noise!

 ---